 The Group conducts various compliance seminars targeting employees on a regular basis.
 Until now, we have worked on socially demanding themes such as "insider trading regulation", "power harassment / sexual harassment prevention measures", "unfair accounting prevention".
 We have made an effort to hold timely and appropriate such as inviting external lawyers to lecturers.
 During the period from April to December in 2018, we will hold a seminar titled "Role to be fulfilled by compliance officers" for compliance officers and seminars on "Improvement of communication skills for prevention of power harassment" targeted at management staff.
 A total of approximately 150 people attended.
-From February to March in 2019, we plan to hold a "compliance management" seminar targeting the executives (about 130 people) of each group company.
+From February to March in 2019, we held a "compliance management" seminar targeting the executives (about 130 people) of each group company.

-About 20,000 employees hold training every year through e-learning.
-In FY2018, it is conducted twice, and the target is 100% attendance rate.
+About 20,000 employees hold training every year through e-learning with the goal of 100% attendance rate.
+In FY2018, it was conducted twice.